marsfan/Farming-Simulator-Mod-Doc/docs/FS2019/XML/groundTypes.rst

    .. element:: groundType

-      :param name: The name of the specific ground type.
+      :attrib name: The name of the specific ground type.
-      :param fallbacks: .. todo:: This attribute needs documenting.
+      :attrib fallbacks: .. todo:: This attribute needs documenting.